smiller171/www.millergeek.xyz/markdown/about/about.md

 ## About Me
 I'm a DevOps Engineer and aspiring Web Developer.
 I live and breathe tech, spending much of my time keeping up with the bleeding edge of infrastructure tools.
+This site is completely serverless.
+The static files are hosted out of S3, and the content is dynamically loaded from markdown files in GitHub using Vue.
+The contact form leverages Lambda behind API Gateway to send me email via SES.